netsys-lab/scion-p4/tofino-pktgen/README.md

                         2**hist_bits is the number of histogram bins (max 10 bit) (default: 8) --hist-shift HIST_SHIFT
-                        Defines the size of the bins in powers of two (default: 6) --out FILE            Save report in JSON format to FILE (default: None) --lat-out FILE        Save captured packet latencies as Numpy binary file to FILE (default: None)
+                        Defines the size of the bins in powers of two (default: 6) --packet PACKET       Override all packet files with the given path (default: None) --out FILE            Save report in JSON format to FILE (default: None) --lat-out FILE        Save captured packet latencies as Numpy binary file to FILE (default: None)
 ```